What is Occupational Therapy?

 Exceptional Board Certification Pass Rate

-The NBCOT Board of Directors has approved the implementation of background checks as part of the exam process.
+Beginning in 2018, the NBCOT Board of Directors has approved the implementation of background checks as part of the exam application process.
 This enhancement offers the unique opportunity to apply a national standard to all entry-level practitioners in support of NBCOT's mission of public protection.

-Background checks will be completed as part of the exam application process for all first-time applicants beginning January 1, 2018.
-Students and prospective students are advised that a felony conviction may affect one's ability to sit for the certification examination or attain state licensure.
+Students and prospective students are advised that a felony conviction may affect one's ability to sit for the NBCOT certification examination or attain state licensure.

 Exceptional Employability